Visit Pantelleria: hot springs, caves, complete guide

 - Published on

-- Updated on 24 April 2025
+- Updated on 23 August 2025

-Closer to the African coast than the « mainland » of Sicily, Pantelleria is the largest of the Sicilian islands, but also the most remote.
+Closer to the African coast than the ‘mainland’ of Sicily, Pantelleria is the largest of the Sicilian islands, but also the most remote.
 This solitary island in the Mediterranean is fascinating not only for its rugged beauty, but also for the many untapped hot springs, located in inconvenient places (sea, lake).

 In fact, the island of Pantelleria, which has no shortage of elegance, is a spa with a wide range of natural thermal treatments.
 During my stay of a few days, I invite you to discover the thermal wealth of this island of volcanic origin, nicknamed ‘the Black Pearl of the Mediterranean’.

-How to get to the island ?
+How to get to the island?

 During the high season (from 1 June to September), Liberty Lines (official website here) offers a 2.5-hour hydrofoil (speedboat) crossing.
 The agency is located in front of the port.